musimathicslab/MarcoSmiles_AR2.0/README.md

     - Octave control via hand height along coronal plane
     - Repeated-note triggering via forward motion along sagittal plane
   - Dedicated MIDI management for external DAW integration

-## User Experience Evaluation

-A comparative evaluation of MarcoSmiles Double Leap, AR 1.0, and AR 2.0 was conducted using the User Experience Questionnaire (UEQ).
-**Findings:**
-- AR 2.0 shows significant improvements in:
-  - Attractiveness
-  - Perspicuity
-  - Efficiency
-  - Originality
-- Moderate improvements in Controllability and Stimulation, indicating areas for further refinement
-- Feedback from an ALS user highlighted better support for creativity and musical expression, with minor adjustments needed for automatic data acquisition under hand tremors

-## Conclusion

-MarcoSmiles AR 2.0 demonstrates the positive impact of redesigning AR workflows on usability and user experience, advancing immersive musical interaction in distributed AR environments.

 ## Resources

-- 📘 *Designing accessible Digital Musical Interfaces for democratizing the music creativity* [Zaccagnono et al., 2025](https://ieeexplore.ieee.org/abstract/document/11216853)
 - 🎬 The video is not yet available, but it is under review and will be published as soon as possible.

 ## Client: MarcoSmilesClient